Joinsider/dhbw-next/README.md

 ### Debian
 Follow the guide on [this page](https://dhbw-next.joinside.de) to install the apt repository to your debian system.
 This way you will always get the current version.

+## MacOS

+Until I get the app signed you have to manually download the current .dmg file from the releases tab.
+In the future I want to publish the app in a homebrew package which you can automatically install.